chriscarrollsmith/network-chat-room-agent/README.md

 Currently the agent simply replies with short, encouraging messages to any messages it receives.
 To define additional behavior, modify the `api_caller.py` and `agent.py` files.

+By default, the agent will not accept files.
+To enable file transfer, set the `ACCEPT_FILES` variable in the `.env` file to "true".

+## Development

+When developing an agent, I recommend not altering methods of the `Agent` class that start with an underscore.
+These are private methods that handle interface with the chat room server.

+Focus instead on the public methods of `Agent`—especially the event handlers that define the agent's response to various server messages—and the `api_caller.py` file, where you should put your prompt chains, tool use, and LLM API calls.

+The sample agent in this repository uses the [LiteLLM Python SDK](https://docs.litellm.ai/docs/), which provides a unified interface for over 100 different LLM APIs, including both cloud-hosted and local models.
+LiteLLM is just an API wrapper; for a more comprehensive framework with opinionated abstractions for prompt templating and tool use, take a look at [Langchain](https://python.langchain.com/v0.2/docs/introduction/).

 ## Usage

 Before starting the agent, make sure to have the network-chat-room server running.
 Instructions for starting the server can be found in the [network-chat-room repository](https://github.com/chriscarrollsmith/network-chat-room).